EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 - **Client Platforms in active development**:
-  - **Touch Designer** (*for power users - pc and mac*)
+  - **TouchDesigner** (*for power users - pc and mac*)
     - You would use this for show control, streaming, generating large amounts of pixel mapped data, etc.
-  - **Node-Red on Raspberry Pi** (*IOT, also good for shared web based access*)
-    - This is great for making web based access to scan and control lights.
-Very useful as well if you want an install that a lot of people can control with out needing to install software or apps etc.
+    - Python examples exist within the TouchDesigner examples for those of you wanting to see the raw code, just open the .TOE files and look around.
-  - **Android app** (*for casual users, personal projects, and fully wireless setups*)
+  - **Android** (*for casual users, personal projects, and fully wireless setups*)
     - This is probably what most people will use for casual purposes.
-Does not support streaming YET, development for command mode is first and nearing completion then phase 2 will include support for streaming / pixel mapping animations etc.
+Does not support streaming.
+    - Can scan for and configure PxlNode devices easily with this app.
+    - Development nearing completion.
+Will be available on Google Play later in 2o19.